crops/toolbox-docs-wip/README.md

 ### Install docker toolbox
 Follow instructions <https://www.docker.com/products/docker-toolbox>
 ### Change default vm settings
 The default Virtual Box VM does not provide enough resources to give a good experience when building Yocto images.
-You will need to allocate 4 physical cores and 8GB of memory to a VM while leaving at two virtual cores and 2GB RAM for host OS.
+We recommend you create a new VM with at least 2 CPUs and 4GB of memory.
 * Run **Docker Quickstart Terminal** and then run the following commands in that terminal.
 * Remove the default vm